Binary neutron star mergers as the source of the highest energy cosmic rays

 \uline{4.
-Number density of contributing sources:} The observations of UHECR arrival directions are very constraining on candidate source classes, even without individual sources having been identified.
-Auger finds that the higher multipoles beyond dipole are consistent with those of an isotropic distribution; this upper limit on small and intermediate scale inhomogeneities was used in Ref.~\cite{bf23} to constrain the density of UHECR sources to
+Effective number density of contributing sources:} Auger finds that the higher multipoles beyond dipole are consistent with an isotropic distribution; this upper limit on small and intermediate scale inhomogeneities was used in Ref.~\cite{bf23} to constrain the density of UHECR sources to

-This number density constraint disfavors rare continuous sources such as blazars, powerful AGN and starburst galaxies, apart from a marginally viable narrow window for sufficiently high extragalactic magnetic smearing.
-Figure 1 in the Appendix reproduced from~\cite{bf23} displays the constraint.
+This number density constraint disfavors rare continuous sources such as blazars, powerful AGN and starburst galaxies, apart from a marginally viable narrow window for sufficiently high extragalactic magnetic smearing~\cite{bf23}.

-For transients, the constraint~\eqref{eq:nsrc} is on the effective source density $n_S^{\rm eff} \equiv \Gamma_S \,\tau$, where $\Gamma_S$ is the volumetric rate of transients producing UHECRs above the energy threshold and $\tau$ is the mean arrival time spread of the UHECRs from a transient event within the GZK horizon.
-Due to UHECR deflections in the magnetic fields between source and detector, the UHECRs arriving at the Milky Way are spread over an angle $\psi$ and arrive with time delay up to $\tau$~\cite{Achterberg:1999vr}:
+For transients, the constraint~\eqref{eq:nsrc} is on the effective source density $n_S^{\rm eff} \equiv \Gamma_S \,\tau$, where $\Gamma_S$ is the volumetric rate introduced above and $\tau$ is the mean arrival time spread of the UHECRs from a transient event within the GZK horizon; the superscript ``eff" is suppressed below~\cite{JettedSrc}.
+Because of their deflections in extragalactic magnetic fields, UHECRs arriving at the Milky Way are spread over an angle $\psi$ and arrive with time delay up to $\tau$~\cite{Achterberg:1999vr}: